bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-matrix.md

 ## Matrix experiment-1
 * We apply the random method to the matrix.
-* We play with size, x, y and transparency to create a special effect
+* We play with size, x, y, and transparency to create a special effect
-* We add sliders and button to reset to default position
+* We add sliders and button to reset to the default position

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/B17BydaY7)